belhaddo/jroxy/README.md

   Integrate external caches (Redis) for consistent caching across proxy instances and resilience during downtime.

 - **Health Checks**
-  Implement periodic and startup-time health checks for upstream instances to dynamically update their availability in the Service Registry.
+  Implement periodic and startup-time health checks for downstream instances to dynamically update their availability in the Service Registry.
 - **Chain of Responsibility**